KnownStormChaser/master-weather-model-list/README.md

 ## What this repository does NOT include
 - Models or satellite data behind paywalls, commercial licensing, or usage-fee structures
 - Data that requires approval gates, vetted-user programs, or commercial-use restrictions beyond simple registration
-- Models that only provide maps or viewers without downloadable data (this excludes the many nowcasting products distributed only as web radar loops or viewer animations)
+- Models or observation systems that only provide maps or viewers without downloadable data — including nowcasting products distributed only as web radar loops, and rendered radar imagery or tile services (e.g. RIDGE-style viewers) where no gridded feed is offered
 - Research-only or one-off model runs that are not distributed by an operating agency
 - Climate **reanalysis** and other historical-only datasets (e.g., ERA5, CFSR) — note that forward-looking long-range *forecast* systems (sub-seasonal, seasonal, and interannual prediction) **are** in scope and are documented under `models/climate_models/`; only reanalyses and historical-only products are excluded
 - Commercial weather satellites and Earth observation missions outside the operational weather/atmospheric scope